wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/app-service-deploy-complex-application-predictably.md

 -	The use of parameters ensures that the created resources are named and configured in a way that makes them consistent with one another.
 -	The SQLServer resource has two nested resources, each has a different value for `type`.
--	The nested resources inside `“resources”: […]`, where the database and the firewall rules are defined, have a `dependsOn` element that specifies the resource ID of the root-level SQLServer resource.
-This tells Azure Resource Manager, “before you create this resource, that other resource must already exist; and if that other resource is defined in the template, then create that one first”.
+-	The nested resources inside `"resources": […]`, where the database and the firewall rules are defined, have a `dependsOn` element that specifies the resource ID of the root-level SQLServer resource.
+This tells Azure Resource Manager, "before you create this resource, that other resource must already exist; and if that other resource is defined in the template, then create that one first".

 	>[AZURE.NOTE] For detailed information on how to use the `resourceId()` function, see [Azure Resource Manager Template Functions](/documentation/articles/resource-group-template-functions).

 -	The effect of the `dependsOn` element is that Azure Resource Manager can know which resources can be created in parallel and which resources must be created sequentially.

-#### web site ####
+#### Web app ####

-Now, let's move on to the actual web sites themselves, which are more complicated.
-Click the [variables('apiSiteName')] web site in the JSON Outline to highlight its JSON code.
+Now, let's move on to the actual web apps themselves, which are more complicated.
+Click the [variables('apiSiteName')] web app in the JSON Outline to highlight its JSON code.
 You'll notice that things are getting much more interesting.
 For this purpose, I'll talk about the features one by one:

 ##### Root resource #####

-The web site depends on two different resources.
-This means that Azure Resource Manager will create the web site only after both the App Service plan and the SQL Server instance are created.
+The web app depends on two different resources.
+This means that Azure Resource Manager will create the web app only after both the App Service plan and the SQL Server instance are created.

 ![](./media/app-service-deploy-complex-application-predictably/examinejson-5-webapproot.png)